citp/privacy-policy-historical/t/te/tec/techgenix.com.md

 ## Your choices

-If you are a registered user of the Services and you do not want to be on our mailing list you can opt-out of receiving these communications at any point by sending an email to: [unsubscribe@techgenix.com.](http://www.techgenix.com/privacy-policy.htm#) You can also stop receiving marketing communications by following the instructions in the email you receive.
-These choices do not apply to the receipt of mandatory Website or Services communications that are considered part of the Services.
+If you are a registered user of our Websites or Services and you do not want to be on our mailing list you can opt-out of receiving these communications at any point by sending an email to: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#25504b5650475646574c4740655140464d42404b4c5d0b464a48).
+You can also stop receiving marketing communications by following the instructions in the email you receive.
+These choices do not apply to the receipt of mandatory Website or Services communications that are considered part of the Services, including information about your subscription, renewals, technical issues, security announcements or changes to our terms or policies.
 Please be aware that if you opt-out of receiving commercial e-mail from us, it may take up to ten business days for us to process your opt-out request and you may receive commercial email from us during that period.

-We will retain your information for as long as your account is active and is needed to provide you with the Services.
-If you want to terminate the Services please note that some of your information may remain on backup systems in compliance with applicable law.
+## Access to Information

+You have the right to request access to the information we have on you.
+You can do this by sending a message through our contact page at <http://www.techgenix.com/contact> or by sending an email to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#ec85828a83ac98898f848b89828594c28f8381).

+We will make sure to provide you with a copy of the data we have about you within a reasonable timeframe from the time of your request.
+In order to comply with your request, we may ask you to verify your identity.
+We will fulfill your request by sending your copy electronically.
+For any subsequent access requests, we may charge an administrative fee.

+## Updates And Corrections

+If you wish to update or correct your personal information, please use our contact page at <http://techgenix.com/contact/> to send us a message clearly stating which changes you wish to make.

+## Data Retention

+We will keep and use your data as described in this Privacy Policy for (i) as long as your account is in use, is open, or is active; (ii) as long as is necessary to comply with any tax, legal, and/or other regulatory requirements; and (iii) to protect and defend against potential legal claims.

+## Right to be Forgotten

+TechGenix is committed to taking reasonable steps to ensure that any personal information removal requests be done within a reasonable timeframe.
+However, if comments have been made publicly by posting on our forums, blogs, or have made available to third parties yourself, it has been made public record and may be beyond what we are capable of removing.
+TechGenix will do everything possible to erase your personal information if you withdraw your consent (opt out) from receiving information from us and request the right of removal of your personal data and your account to be terminated.
+We will not be able to erase all of your personal information if it is technically impossible due to limitations to existing technology, or for legal reasons (TechGenix is mandated by local law to keep the personal information).

 ## Security and Transfer

 We use administrative, organizational, technical and physical security measures to prevent the loss, misuse and alteration of information we collect.
 Although we use industry standard security measures, the Internet is not a 100% secure environment and we cannot, and do not, ensure or warrant the security of any information you transmit or store using the Websites.
 There is no guarantee that your information may not be accessed, disclosed, altered or destroyed by breach of any of our physical, technical or managerial safeguards and we are not responsible for third party circumvention of your privacy settings or our security measures.
 You are responsible for maintaining the secrecy of your unique password and account information and for controlling access to your account.
+If any data security breach occurs and it may impact your personal information, you will be notified as soon as possible once the breach has been determined.

 We may transfer the personal information we obtain to countries other than the country in which the information originally was collected.
 The information that we collect from our users may be transferred to and stored at a destination outside the EEA.
 It may also be processes by staff operating outside the EEA who work for us or one of our suppliers.
 By submitting your personal information you agree to this transfer, storing or processing.

 ## Other Information Supplied By You